 - IBJJF gi competitions prohibit all kinds of heel hooks.

 There are many leg locks, but the game is over when a good grappler locks his limbs around your leg up tight.
-Here is some other stuff we learned so far:
+Here is some other stuff we have learned so far:

 - It is the easiest to enter the leg lock position when you’re already on the canvas; Imanari and takedown are riskier and risky in an MMA fight.